 - Built-in flash with TTL (through the lens) reading

 - Manual capabilities as well as automatic.
 The Lens This is the place to spend your money.
 Get the smallest f-stop (this means that it allows more light into the camera and thus allows one to take an image at a faster speed and stops the actions being preformed.)
 For bird photography, the largest lens one can afford is the one to get.
 Especially for small birds, one has to get close to fill the image frame,….one can always back up easier than get close.
 A minimum would be a 500mm f4 lens for bird photography.
 These are expensive.

-- A tripod.
-Always shoot with a tripod as it helps to steady the camera and lens.
+- A tripod Always shoot with a tripod as it helps to steady the camera and lens.
 Especially with large lenses whereby just a tiny vibration can be intensified into a fuzzy image.
-(Click here for cameras).
+Browse cameras.